 Scheduled Maintenance For Your Ring

-Although you can get away with cleaning your engagement ring at home, we would advise anyone to still visit a local jewelry store to get a professional cleaning at least once a year.
-They are, well, professionals after all, and able to make your ring look like new again!
+Although you can get away with cleaning your engagement ring at home, we would advise anyone to visit a local jewelry store to get professional ring cleaning at least once a year.
+They are professionals, after all, able to make your ring look like new again!
 Also, bringing your ring to a jeweler for regular maintenance is very important.
-They will check to make sure the prongs are tight, the diamond isn’t loose, or check for any potential damage to the diamond, like cracks or chips.
+They will check to make sure the prongs are tight, and the diamond isn’t loose or check for any potential damage to the diamond, like cracks or chips.

-It is very easy to care for your diamond ring if you make the effort!
-These simple tips and tricks will ensure that your ring will continue to sparkle for the wedding day and for years to come.
+Congrats!
+You now know how to clean your wedding ring!
+These simple tips and tricks will ensure that your ring will continue to sparkle on the wedding day and for years to come.

 Not necessarily.
 While there is no such thing as over-cleaning your ring, we wouldn’t recommend cleaning your ring every single day.
-It is important to be gentle when you do clean, and if you’re using an ultrasonic machine, use that sparingly on both your ring and other forms of jewelry.
+It is important to be gentle when you clean, and if you’re using an ultrasonic machine, use that sparingly on both your ring and other forms of jewelry.

 Can I Use Rubbing Alcohol To Clean My Ring?